durandaltheta/hermesconcurrencyengine/memory.md

 # Synopsis
 This framework makes extensive use of allocated memory, in such a way that allocation itself is potentially a bottleneck.
 This is because `coroutine`s, and their single-use `awaitable` communication primitives, are allocated implementations.
-Furthermore, objects which implement communication mechanisms are often utilizing containers which frequently allocate and deallocate.
+Furthermore, objects which implement communication mechanisms are often utilizing containers which themselves frequently allocate and deallocate.

 Allocation and deallocation, while very fast, may utilize process-wide atomic locking, which adds a small cost when every allocation has to acquire the lock, and a larger cost whenever multiple threads of execution need to allocate.
 Because coroutine communication (and thus context switching) is a primary point of improvement over traditional inter-thread mechanisms, it is important to address the problem of allocation, especially as inter-thread communication increases in user code.